Experiments with Optimal Model Trees: MILP Formulations

 Ideally, we would like to penalize the number of splits \splits in the objective function, in order to find the optimal balance between accuracy and size of the tree.
 However, determining the right weight for this term is impractical, hence we add a constraint to the model that limits the maximum number of splits and solve the model iteratively to find the best value for \splits (see Section~\ref{sec:Experiments}).

-Finally, let $\regCoeff \in \mathcal{R}$ be the regularization parameter for the \svm, used in conjunction with $L_1$ regularization in our SVMs,\footnote{Note that we use absolute-error SVMs, equivalent to using $\epsilon=0$ in SVMs with epsilon-insensitive loss.} and let $\mu_j = \min( |x_{i_1,f} - x_{i_2,f}|, \ni x_{i_1,f} \neq x_{i_2,f}, i_1,i_2 \in \dataset) \ \forall f \in \features$ be a small coefficient required in some constraints to convert strict inequalities into weak inequalities (MILP solvers cannot handle strict inequalities).
+Finally, let $\regCoeff \in \mathcal{R}$ be the regularization parameter for the \svm, used in conjunction with $L_1$ regularization in our SVMs (note that we use absolute-error SVMs, equivalent to using $\epsilon=0$ in SVMs with epsilon-insensitive loss)\footnote{An advantage of linear SVMs for regression compared to least-squares regression is that they are less sensitive to outliers because they use $\epsilon$-insensitive loss rather than squared error.
+In the special case $\epsilon = 0$, this corresponds to absolute-error loss.
+In formulations with sparsity-inducing L1 regularisation such as ours, coefficients can additionally be forced to drop to zero, aiding interpretability.} and let $\mu_j = \min( |x_{i_1,f} - x_{i_2,f}|, \ni x_{i_1,f} \neq x_{i_2,f}, i_1,i_2 \in \dataset) \ \forall f \in \features$ be a small coefficient required in some constraints to convert strict inequalities into weak inequalities (MILP solvers cannot handle strict inequalities).
 This value should be small enough to avoid incorrect results, but large enough to avoid numerical errors.

 Based on these variables, the MILP model for the univariate model tree for regression is as follows: